 - Then, press and hold the “side button” until the “Recovery Mode” screen is displayed.

-If you have an iPhone 7, keep the side and volume down button pressed at the same time, then release the volume button and keep the side button pressed until the recovery screen is displayed.
+If you have an iPhone 7, keep the side and volume down button pressed simultaneously, then release the volume button and keep the side button pressed until the recovery screen is displayed.

 If you are an iPad with a start button, an iPhone 6s, or earlier, press and hold the start and top button until the recovery screen is displayed.

 Your iPhone must be starting the DFU recovery process.
-Now locate your iPhone on your computer and when the “Update” and “Restore” options are displayed, select the option to update.
+Now locate your iPhone on your computer and select the option to update when the “Update” and “Restore” options are displayed.